Why retaining customer service agents is the secret sauce of successful companies.

 By Yoel Knoll VP of Marketing at CallVU | Originally posted on Customer Think

-Customer experience is arguably the most important differentiator in customer-facing service-oriented sectors, with finance, insurance, healthcare, etc, being some of the biggest.
+Customer experience is arguably the most important differentiator in call center performance results, with finance, insurance, healthcare, etc, being some of the biggest.
 This being the case, customer experience management has become a top priority for most organizations.
 How high a priority?
 A recent survey by B-to-B research firm MarketsandMarkets, projected that the customer experience management market would more than triple from just above $5 billion US dollars in 2016 to nearly $17 billion US dollars by 2022.

-Live agents are some of the most important links in the customer service management value chain.
+Live agents are some of the most important links in the call center performance value chain.
 They are also some of the most expensive links.
 According to a study conducted by the Human Resource Institute, turnover costs to replace a frontline employee is between $10-$15K.
 And it takes nearly a year of training (both in the classroom and on-the-job) to produce an expert agent well-versed in the full scope of the company and industry-specific issues.

 The Goal: Make the Job Fulfilling

-Today’s service-conscious companies realize that loyal and engaged frontline employees are one of their greatest assets.
+Today’s service-conscious companies realize that loyal and engaged frontline employees are one of the greatest contributors to call center performance.
 That’s why they’re consistently looking for new ways to retain their call center staff and enhance their job satisfaction – because a satisfied employee is one that stays.